wing5wong/artisan-whs-static/source/_events/2026-03-31_student-achievement-conferences.md

 WHANGANUI HIGH SCHOOL
 STUDENT ACHIEVEMENT CONFERENCES

-**BOOKINGS CLOSE at 5.00pm TODAY, Monday 30 March**
+**BOOKINGS CLOSED at 5.00pm, Monday 30 March**

-To book an interview, click the following link:
+To check your interview times, click the following link:
 👉 [https://www.schoolinterviews.co.nz/ ](https://www.schoolinterviews.co.nz/)
 ('Event Code' is needed from the Interim Report, emailed to you on 21 March)